 Digital militia inquiry

-The search warrant operation started on August 11 and was an outcome of the Supreme Court inquiry into the activities of digital militias, whose rapporteur is Minister Alexandre de Moraes.
+The search warrant operation started on August 11 and was an outcome of the Supreme Court inquiry into the activities of digital militias, whose rapporteur is Justice Alexandre de Moraes.
 The inquiry began with the investigation of the anti-democratic acts of 2020.
 According to the Federal Police, the organization heading the acts orchestrated the coup escalation until the attacks against the electoral system in 2022.

 In total, the inquiry has five lines of investigation that are intertwined: the anti-democratic acts, the attacks on the electoral process, the dissemination of misinformation during the pandemic, the coup attempt and the use of the structure of the Brazilian state to obtain personal advantages, such as selling luxury gifts.
 All these events were supposedly organized by the same group of Bolsonaro’s allies, which justifies Operation Luke 12:2 as having started with the inquiry into the digital militias.